openbase/bco.website/www/developer/code-examples.md

 This examples can be used as kick-off before jumping into the bco development.
 They pick up the basic functions like how to query, control and access any units.

 ::: tip Note
-Please make sure spread and bco are started within your network before executing the howtos.
+Please make sure an mqtt broker and bco are started within your network before performing the howtos.
 :::

 ## Java DAL Remote